mehulagg/gitlab/.gitlab/merge_request_templates/Documentation.md

   - [ ] Add ~"tw::doing" when starting work on the MR.
   - [ ] Add ~"tw::finished" if Technical Writing team work on the MR is complete but it remains open.

+For more information on labels, refer to the corresponding [Technical Writing workflows](https://about.gitlab.com/handbook/engineering/ux/technical-writing/workflow/#labels) page in the handbook.

 **3. Maintainer**

 1. [ ] Review by assigned maintainer, who can always request/require the above reviews.
 Maintainer's review can occur before or after a technical writer review.